FICO® score vs. credit score. What is a FICO score?

 Having credit accounts with an outstanding balance does not necessarily mean you are a high-risk borrower with a low FICO score.
 A long history of demonstrating consistent payments on credit accounts is a good way to show lenders you manage your finances responsibly.

 How long you’ve had credit is the third most relevant factor.
-Rule of thumb, a longer credit history will increase your FICO score (all else being equal).
+A general rule of thumb is, a longer credit history will increase your FICO score.
 However, even people who have not been using credit long can have a good FICO score, depending on the other factors mentioned above.
 To determine the length of credit history, they will consider the age of the oldest account, the age of the newest account, and an average age of all credit accounts.
 The last time you used the account is also taken into consideration.

-If you’re currently looking for an auto, mortgage or student loan that may prompt multiple lenders to request your credit report even though you are only looking for one loan – don’t sweat it!
-FICO scores will disregard auto, mortgage, and student loan inquiries made in the 30 days prior to scoring, so the inquiries won’t affect the scores of consumers who apply for a loan within 30 days.
+If you’re currently looking for an auto, mortgage or student loan that may prompt multiple lenders to request your credit report, don’t sweat it!
+FICO scores will disregard auto, mortgage, and student loan inquiries made within 30 days.
+Therefore, multiple inquiries won’t affect the scores of consumers who apply for a loan within the month.

 If your search is extended for more than 30 days, you may want to consider waiting to apply all at once.
 FICO scores typically count inquiries of the same loan type that fall within a typical shopping period as just one inquiry when deciding your score.

-And finally, 10% of one’s FICO score is based on the type of credit in use, such as installment loans, finance company accounts, mortgage loans, and retail store accounts.
+And finally, 10 percent of one’s FICO score is based on the type of credit in use, such as installment loans, finance company accounts, mortgage loans, and retail store accounts.
 It is not necessary to have one of each, and it is not a good idea to open a credit account you don’t intend to use.
 In this category, FICO takes into account the type of credit accounts on the report and how many establishments you have in total.
-For different credit profiles, how many accounts are too many will vary depending on the overall credit picture.
+For different credit profiles, what’s considered a healthy mix will vary depending on your overall credit picture.

 What is a good FICO score?

-The general rule of thumb is the higher score the better.
-FICO scores generally range from 300 to 850, where higher scores display lower credit risk and vice versa (note: some types of FICO scores have a slightly broader range).
-What’s considered a “good” FICO score varies since each lender has its own standards for approving credit applications, based on the level of risk it finds acceptable, so one lender may offer its lowest interest rates for a higher score.
+The general rule of thumb is the higher score, the better.
+FICO scores range from 300 to 850, where higher scores display lower credit risk and vice versa (note: some types of FICO scores have a slightly broader range).
+What’s considered a “good” FICO score varies since each lender has its own standards for approving credit applications.
+These standards are based on the level of risk they find acceptable.
+Therefore, one lender may offer its lowest interest rates for a higher score.

 Here is a quick chart to provide a breakdown of ranges for the FICO score:

-It may be a good idea to check with your lender in regards to what is considered a good FICO score for a specific application if you’re not certain.
+It may be a good idea to check with your lender what they consider a good FICO score for a specific application before applying.

 Can I get my credit report for free?